 Copy the original license file on the CRS server to the folder.

 Run the CRS installation on the dedicated RASCAL and VoIP Monitor server.

 When the Cisco Customer Response Applications Component Distribution window appears, select VoIP Monitor server and ICD Recording Server.

 Note: Do not choose any other components.

 Shut down the Cisco Desktop RASCAL and VoIP server services on the CRS server.

-Note: You can leave the VoIP Monitor server service running on the CRS
+Note: You can leave the VoIP Monitor server service running on the CRS server.
+Figure 1—Services

-Desktop RASCAL and VoIP Monitor server in order to set the Default VoIP Monitor Server.
+Run the Cisco Desktop Administrator on the new dedicated Cisco Desktop RASCAL and VoIP Monitor server in order to set the Default VoIP Monitor Server.

 If your system has only one VoIP Monitor server, it is not necessary to set a default monitor server or to manually assign each device to that single monitor.
 The VoIP Monitor server assumes that each device is assigned to it as the only available monitor server.
 Select a default monitor server to avoid devices becoming unassigned to any monitor server.
 This can arise when there is more than one VoIP Monitor server in the system.